James Fox (rower)

 James Fox MBE (born 2 May 1992) is a British Paralympic rower who is a five time World champion and a Paralympic champion in the mixed coxed four Paralympic events.
 He started rowing when he was eleven.

 He started his career at the Peterborough City Rowing Club.
 Fox broke his back in a car accident shortly after starting university.

-Fox attended the University of London where he rowed for the University of London Boat Club (ULBC).
+Fox attended the University of London where he crewed for the University of London Boat Club (ULBC).